What to expect during wisdom tooth extraction recovery?

 Why is it necessary to extract a wisdom tooth?

-The procedure for removing a wisdom tooth
+The wisdom tooth extraction procedure

 Steps involved in the surgery

-The extraction process involves several steps:
+The tooth extraction process involves several steps:

 - Initial assessment: The dentist or oral surgeon evaluates the position and condition of the tooth using X-rays.